Pizzo8/JavaBubbleSort/README.md

 # JavaBubbleSort
-Simple method that generates a random integer in a defined range.
+Simple method that sorts an array using the bubble sort algorithm.